-As with Main Street, most buildings in the SAOD will likely be built to the sidewalk (zero setback), providing direct pedestrian access to front entries.
-Occasional modest building setbacks that articulate the succession of contiguous facades, as well as niches for public seating, landscaping, and recessed entry ways, however, can add interest to the pedestrian experience, and are therefore encouraged.
+New buildings should have relatively short setbacks that provide direct and convenient access to front entries.
+Occasional modest building setbacks that articulate the succession of contiguous facades, as well as niches for public seating, landscaping, and recessed entry ways can add interest to the pedestrian experience, and are therefore encouraged.
 Buildings shall be oriented with their principal façade and entrance doors facing the public way.